 When planning a shooting, one needs to make sure that the picture is not too bright or dark.
 Exposure adjusts the amount of light in the image.
 It defines the amount of light that will be captured by the camera.
 As a director and photographer, proper exposure is the key to create the desired mood.

-Most digital cameras will offer a built-in tool to control the exposure, among other digital features, and they work the same way as our eye works – Our pupil (the black dot in your eye) is controlled by the iris, that adjust the amount of light that will go into the eye.
-When facing a bright light, the iris will constrain te pupil, and in a dark room, the iris will enlarge our pupil.
-The exposure tool on the camera will affect all of the image.
-We cannot make only the table lighter in the image or to only make a wall darker.
+Most digital cameras will offer a built-in tool to control the exposure, among other digital features, and they work the same way as our eye works – Our pupil (the black dot in your eye) is controlled by the iris, which adjusts the amount of light that will go into the eye.
+When facing a bright light, the iris will constrain the pupil, and the iris will enlarge our pupil in a dark room.
+The camera’s exposure tool will affect all the items in the images.
+We can’t make only the table lighter in the image or only make a wall darker.

 The only way to make an object in an image lighter or darker is in the color correction stage of post-production.
 Play with exposure in your camera before you start shooting with it.
-When you play with the exposure tool, you will also notice the different effects you can create with it. for example, you will see that the more exposure you’ll allow in the image, the more focused it will be, and when you reduce the amount of light in an image, you’ll be able to create a selective focus, which will help you in creating a depth of field ( having something in the foreground of your picture in focus and everything beyond that out of focus)
+When you play with the exposure tool, you will also notice the different effects you can create with it.
+For example, you will see that the more exposure you’ll allow in the image, the more focused it will be, and when you reduce the amount of light in an image, you’ll be able to create a selective focus, which will help you in creating a depth of field ( having something in the foreground of your picture in focus and everything beyond that out of focus)

 To adjust your camera exposure, you need to take these steps: